ionixjunior/Contenido-Eventos/Talleres/Azure/README.md

 ## Xamarin Fest Hands On Lab - Azure

+IMPORTANT: This guide was inspired in step by step of Xamarin Dev Days, created by James Montemagno.

 Today, we will be building a [Xamarin.Forms](http://xamarin.com/forms) application using Azure platform to store data in the cloud.
 This application will display a list of attendees at Xamarin Fest and show their details.
 We will start by building some business logic backend that pulls down json from a RESTful endpoint and then we will connect it to an Azure Mobile App backend in just a few lines of code.
 We will also use Blob Storage to save profile photos of attendees.